 Best Travel Rewards Credit Card

-Looking for the best travel rewards credit cards to enjoy more free travel?
+Looking for the best travel rewards credit card to enjoy more free travel?
 My favorite is the Capital One Venture Rewards card out of over one hundred I’ve reviewed so far.
 I’ve traveled to over 60 countries in my lifetime and always use travel rewards points to get free airfare.